-Do your Cub Scouts love playing games on your smartphone or tablet?
-Then they’re going to love Bitsbox!
+Game Design is the perfect Cub Scout adventure for Cub Scouts who love playing games on your smartphone or tablet.
+Bitsbox is a great solution for completing it.
 It’s a super fun way to learn to code for kids by allowing them to make their own apps.
-If you have a Webelos or Arrow of Light Cub Scout, he can use Bitsbox to complete the Game Design elective adventure.

 The folks at Bitsbox were kind enough to send me one of their subscription boxes so that my Arrow of Light (aka Webelos 2), Grant and I could review it.
 The opinions below are all mine (and Grant’s).
 I’ve provided my affiliate link to Bitsbox for your convenience.
 If you use them, I’ll make a small commission at no additional cost to you.